-Master of Science in Skin Biology and Dermatological Sciences
+MS in Skin Biology and Dermatological Sciences

-The Department of Dermatology and Cutaneous Surgery is launching the first Masters of Science in Skin Biology and Dermatological Science (MS-SBDS) program in the United States.
-The program prepares students for careers and leadership in skin science and industry.
+Our Master of Science in Skin Biology and Dermatological Science (SBDS) degree program is the first of its kind in the United States.
+It prepares students for careers and leadership in skin science and industry.